usdot-jpo-ode/asn1_codec/docs/installation.md

 The ACM can be executed after following these high-level steps:

 1. Obtain the necessary build tools.
-1. Obtain the necessary libraries and headers needed by the ACM, and build the needed libraries.
-These are all open source.
-1. Obtain the latest ASN.1 Compiler, and build it.
-It is also open source.
+1. Obtain the ACM code, submodules, and documentation.
+1. Build and install the submodules.
+This includes the ASN.1 compiler.
 1. Location or purchase the necessary ASN.1 specifications.
 1. Use the ASN.1 Compiler to compile the needed ASN.1 specifications into C source code.
 1. Use the ASN.1 Compiler generated `Makefile.am.sample` to generate an ASN.1-specific library for the ACM.
-1. Obtain the latest ACM code.
 1. Build the ACM.
 1. Run the ACM.

 Docker may also be used to run the ACM.
-The [Docker Container](#using-the-docker-container) instructure have more information.
+The [Docker Container](#docker-installation) instructions have more information.

 ## 1. Install [Git](https://git-scm.com/)